HearingTechnology/Verhulstetal2018Model/README.md

     2.2 for windows:

         The native GCC compiler from the MinGW project needs to be installed on a Windows machine.
 It can be downloaded from here: https://sourceforge.net/projects/mingw-w64/ (other choices such as cygwin can also work)
-        In the installation window choose the desired compiler version (e.g. the latest one), the computer architecture (i686 for 32-bit OS or x86_64 for 64-bit OS) and win32 for the threads option.
+        In the installation window choose the desired compiler version (e.g. the latest one) and the computer architecture (i686 for 32-bit OS or x86_64 for 64-bit OS).
 Install the compiler.
         After the installation is complete, run the migw-w64.bat file from the installation directory (e.g. C:\Program Files\mingw-w64\x86_64-8.1.0-win32-seh-rt_v6-rev0\).
         Via the terminal go to the model’s folder.
         Run the command: